Trouble in Paradise: Factors that Impact Coral Health

 The Reefs at Risk Revisited 2011 map displays a view of threats to coral reefs containing the most recent data available.
 Take a few minutes to view the locations of the reefs around the globe.
 The colors on the map represent the estimated threat level faced by each reef.
 The key below will help you to decipher the colors.

 Stop and Think

-1: Describe your initial impression of the status of coral reefs in the Caribbean.
+1: Describe your initial impression of the status of coral reefs in 2011 in the area of the globe you examined.
 Are the overall threat levels higher or lower than you expected?

-2: Predict which human activity you think is the largest contributor to coral reef threats in the Caribbean.
+2: Predict which human activity you think is the largest contributor to coral reef threats.
 Explain your choice.

 Stop and Think

-3: Describe how the Overall "Threats" view differs from the Overall "Reefs" view.
-What do you think this means for the future health of coral reefs in the Caribbean?
+3: Describe how the 2050 threats map differs from the 2011 threats map.
+What do you think this means for the outlook of coral reefs globally?
 Explain.

-Move on to Part B to explore how various human activities contribute to putting Caribbean reefs at risk.
+Move on to Part B to explore how various local activities contribute to putting reefs at risk.